distrochooser/distrochooser/README.md

 The Distrochooser is a service to help Linux beginners to orientate.
 The service is not an oracle and can not calculate 100% accurate results, but it helps to orientate.

 > Information: The current `main` branch is the in-development version, which is still in beta state.
 The current production version running on distrochooser.de is located in the `viisi` branch.
-Additionally, things can change quite quickly.
+Addtionally, things can change quite quickly.
 > If you plan to contribute, feel free to give a ping first, so work can be coordinated and efforts can be used in the best possible way.
 Thank you!

 ## Building locally